ossf/wg-supply-chain-integrity/governance/CHARTER.md

 ## 13. Amendments

-This charter may be amended by consensus of the co-chairs after 14 days' public notice on the WG mailing list, with notification to the OpenSSF TAC.
-Material changes like mission, scope, TI admission rule, or the introduction of a formal TSC, additionally require TAC review.
+During Phase 1 (§9.4), this charter may be amended by consensus of the co-chairs after 14 days' public notice on the WG mailing list, with notification to the OpenSSF TAC.
+Material changes -- mission, scope, the TI admission rule, or changes to Steering Committee composition or seat allocation -- additionally require TAC review.

+Once Phase 2 begins, this charter may be amended by a two-thirds vote of the Steering Committee, excluding recusals, after 14 days' public notice on the WG mailing list, and requires OpenSSF TAC approval.

 ## 14. Requested TAC action